Table of Contents

 “There is a pattern in our research of people joining and losing weight, falling back into old patterns, regaining weight and coming back full circle.”

-Our testing results, experiences of other customers we compile from interviews and surveys, and professional opinions of health experts all inform the conclusions in this review of the best nutrition apps.
+Our testing results, the experiences of other customers we compile from interviews and surveys, and the professional opinions of health experts all inform the conclusions in this review of the best nutrition apps.

 For more information, read our healthy living review methodology.